mdn/content/files/en-us/web/javascript/reference/global_objects/uint8array/setfrombase64/index.md

 ### Parameters

 - `string`
-  - : A base64-encoded string to convert to a `Uint8Array`.
+  - : A base64 string encoding bytes to write into a `Uint8Array`.
 It has the same requirements as the [`string` parameter of `Uint8Array.fromBase64()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array/fromBase64#string).
 Note that the string is only read up to the point where the array is filled, so any invalid base64 syntax after that point is ignored.
 - `options` {{optional_inline}}
   - : An object customizing the base64 string interpretation process.
 It has the same requirements as the [`options` parameter of `Uint8Array.fromBase64()`](/en-US/docs/Web/JavaScript/Reference/Global_Objects/Uint8Array/fromBase64#options).